qlik-oss/core-website/docs/documentation/contract.md

 # Contract

-This document contains a contract for Frontira services to keep the services aligned in aspects such as logging formats, health checks and metrics.
+This document contains a contract for Qlik Core services to keep the services aligned in aspects such as logging formats, health checks and metrics.

 ## Logging